Scrophularia californica

 Scrophularia californica is a flowering plant in the figwort family which is known by the common names California figwort and California bee plant.

 It is native to the western United States, including many habitats in California, and in British Columbia.

 Description

 Scrophularia californica is an unassuming plant with triangular, toothed, blue-green leaves in pairs opposite each other on a spindly, squared stem.

 The brownish-magenta flowers are rounded, hollow buds about a centimeter long with two long upper lobes.

 Relationships with animals

 This species is a strong bee attractant and also serves as a host plant for variable checkerspot larvae.
-While bees cannot see the color red, they are nevertheless able to see the flower, likely due to their ability to sense the UV light emitted by the flowers.
+While bees cannot see the color red, they are nevertheless able to see the flower, likely due to their ability to see patterns on the flowers visible in UV light.
 The checkerspot is able to utilize iridoid glycosides in the sap to make its larva poisonous and adults unpalatable to predators.